 - Second, opportunity.
-By limiting ourselves to U.S. based companies, we wall off 45 percent of the global equity opportunity set, based on market capitalization (more if measured by the number of stocks).
-Despite the relative underperformance of international indexes over this cycle, there have been plenty of individual opportunities for wealth creation.
+By limiting ourselves to U.S. based companies, we wall off 43 percent of the global equity opportunity set, based on market capitalization (more if measured by the number of stocks).
+Despite the relative underperformance of international indexes over the last decade, there have been plenty of individual opportunities for wealth creation.
 As an example, we looked at the top 50 performing stocks in the MSCI World Index (developed countries only) and counted the number of U.S. based companies.
 As depicted below, typically more than half of the best performing stocks in the developed world have been companies domiciled outside the U.S. We then expanded the universe to include emerging markets with the MSCI All Country World Index.
 Not surprisingly the results are even starker with U.S. based companies representing an even smaller fraction of the top performers.

 Source: Bloomberg, MSCI and S&P

 MSCI World Index is a broad global equity index that represents large and mid-cap equity performance across all 23 developed markets countries.
 It covers approximately 85% of the free float-adjusted market capitalization in each country.

 MSCI All Country World Index measures the equity market performance of developed and emerging markets.